*co-first author †corresponding author

 - N. Ashari Astani, S. Meloni, A. H. Salavati, G. Palermo, M. Graetzel and U. Rothlisberger.
 Computational study of carrier transport in halide perovskites via a semi-classical model of electron and hole dynamics.
 Submitted

 - N. Ashari Astani, B. F.E.
 Curchod, A. Laktionov, G. Palermo, I. Tavernelli, S. Mathew, C. Yi, M. Graetzel and U. Rothlisberger.
 Computational characterization and design of porphyrin-based dye sensitizers: All the way up to high efficiency.
-In preparation
+Submitted

 Communications to Conferences (main)